napari/napari-plugin-engine/docs/index.rst

 If you're just getting started, have a look at the :doc:`usage`

-For details on specific classes in naplugi, have a look at the :doc:`api`
+For details on specific classes in napari-plugin-engine, have a look at the :doc:`api`

 .. toctree::